jazzygee36/bloo/README.md

   Frequently fetch, update, or sync server data.
   Need caching, deduplication, and background fetching capabilities.
   Aim to improve performance and user experience with minimal boilerplate code.

+- **Features**:
+  Movie Filtering: Users can filter movies by their title.
+  Detailed View: Users can click on a movie card to view more detailed information about the selected movie.
+  Favorites Management: Users can add movies to their favorites list or remove them as desired.